jnozzi/cocoadev.com/markdown/EscapeKeyEvent.md

 So now the question is:

-If the General/NSWindow class forwards keyDown events to its delegate, then how can I be certain that nothing will ever stand between the window and the delegate to the window when keyDown events are involved?
+If the NSWindow class forwards keyDown events to its delegate, then how can I be certain that nothing will ever stand between the window and the delegate to the window when keyDown events are involved?

-Where should you implement your version of the keyDown method, in a subclass of an General/NSWindow or a window delegate?
+Where should you implement your version of the keyDown method, in a subclass of an NSWindow or a window delegate?

 ----

 I think that perhaps passing it along to the delegate is best.
-Something about the General/ModelViewController, I do not think anything can really stand between.
+Something about the ModelViewController, I do not think anything can really stand between.

 ----